ajgrego/MSC-Receipt-WebApp/README.md

 SMTP_FROM=your-email@gmail.com
 ```

 **Important**: Replace all placeholder values with your actual configuration.
-For Gmail, you'll need to use an [App Password](https://support.google.com/accounts/answer/185833).

 ## Configuration